isabella232/dynamic-media-classic.en-1/help/quick-start-target-integration.md

 **2. Create the offer set**

 Use a parameterized template or images to create an offer set.
 You create HTML offer sets on the Test&Target Offer Set screen.
-To open this screen, select your template or images, and click **Build** &gt; **Test&Target Offer Set**.
+To open this screen, select your template or images, and click **Build** > **Test&Target Offer Set**.

 To create an offer with a template, click **Add & Preview**.
 On the Add & Preview screen, change parameter values.